The Well Trained Recruiting Firm

 - It’s common to have unstructured processes; where there’s a lack of clarity about how some tasks should be performed.
 It’s difficult to train people to do tasks you can’t explain.

 - Most recruiting firm owners are overwhelmed with their current workload.
-Even the thought of training new hires induces a stress response.
+Even the thought of training recruiters induces a stress response.

 - The design and implementation of an effective recruiter training program require knowledge and skills that most people lack.

-Given these realities, it makes sense that most recruitment businesses struggle to provide quality training to their new hires.
+Given these realities, it makes sense that most recruitment businesses struggle to provide quality training to their recruiters.
 This is one of the reasons that recruiting firm owners frequently choose to hire recruiters with prior industry experience.
-However, the majority of experienced recruiter hires don’t work out as hoped.
+However, most experienced recruiter hires don’t work out as hoped.
 When this happens, it takes a toll on you financially and emotionally.

 Most experienced recruiter hires don’t go well.